 Skip to main content

-When deploying your Mastra application to production, it runs as an HTTP server that exposes your agents, workflows, and other functionality as API endpoints.
-This page covers how to configure and customize the server for a production environment.
+Mastra runs as an HTTP server that exposes your agents, workflows, and other functionality as API endpoints.
+The server handles request routing, middleware execution, authentication, and streaming responses.

 info

 This page covers the server configuration options passed to the Mastra constructor.
-For running Mastra with your own HTTP server (Hono, Express, etc.), see Server Adapters.
+For running Mastra with your own HTTP server (Hono, Express, etc.), visit Server Adapters.

 Server architecture